makwaijun/personalwebpagev2/content/Poetry/Poetry8.md

 ---

 Coasting along
 Bumps on the road

 Dewa

 What's next will come.
 With its worries and woes

-On the road, straight.
+On the road, straight
-and remains true
+and, remaining true.

 Dewa

 What will come,
-Will come
+Will come.

 *Mood: 2023, business travel, on the way to Pudong airport, solo*